New to RC flying? Get my popular ebook today, to help you on your way!

 A thin wire antenna extends from within the RX.
 With a MHz RX this antenna is 3' to 4' long and must be secured, in its full length, to the outside of the plane (typically attached to the fin or secured along the length of the fuselage).

 Your average GHz RX has one or two much smaller antennas, not much more than an inch or so in length.

 The long antenna of a MHz receiver should never be cut or looped up to reduce its length.
 By doing so the ability of the RX to receive the radio signal from the TX is drastically reduced and this usually has disastrous consequences.
 The plane will very quickly fly out of radio range, and you'll lose complete control.
 Once that happens a crash or a lost airplane is inevitable!

 In the same way as a traditional radio or TV receives the signal from the broadcasting station, so a radio control RX receives the signal that is emitted by the transmitter when you move a stick or flick a switch.
 These signals are then passed through to the servos, or ESC, which respond appropriately.

 The number of connection slots on a receiver depends on the number of channels i.e. a 5 channel RX will have 6 slots - one for each channel plus one for the battery pack connection.
 More complex receivers will have more slots.

 Above: servos come in various sizes, weights and strengths.

-As previously mentioned, the number of servos in an rc model varies according to the number of channels that the radio control gear has and the aircraft requires.
+As previously mentioned, the number of servos in a radio controlled model varies according to the number of channels that the radio control gear has and the aircraft requires.

-A servo consists of a printed circuit board (PCB), an electric motor, a feedback potentiometer and a set of either nylon or metal gears that may or may not be ball-raced, all housed within a plastic or aluminium casing.
+A servo consists of a printed circuit board (amplifier), an electric motor, a feedback potentiometer and a set of either nylon or metal gears that may or may not be ball-raced, all housed within a plastic or aluminium casing.

-The central shaft on which the gears sit is splined and exits through the top of the servo casing; the servo horn (output arm) is connected to the shaft and is held in place by a small screw.
+The central output shaft is an integral part of the gearing and exits through the top of the servo casing; the servo arm is connected to the shaft and is held in place by a small screw.